unl-pal/argv-transformer/README.md

 **transform.Main.java**
 Given a directory of suitable java files, this program attempts to transform each into a compilable benchmark.

-A directory of benchmarks is created, containing the programs that would successfully compile (before or after transformation) in their original directory structure.
+A directory of benchmarks is created, containing the programs that would successfully compile in their original directory structure.

 Input:
  * suitablePrgms - Directory of repositories containing only java files suitable for symbolic execution.